You can do everything in California in December from surfing on a SoCal beach to snow skiing in the mountains.

 You can do a lot of things in California all year round, but these are a few that are especially fun in December:

-- Whale Watching in December: Gray whales and fin whales are most common.
+- Go Whale Watching: Gray whales and fin whales are the most common ones you'll see

 December Events in California